FatmaAlhazmi/GR_Particle_Path/README.md

 - **Göttingen Metric**

 ## Contribution
-We welcome contributions!
+Contributions are welcomed!

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.